 2. VISIT THE BEAUTIFUL PARKS AND GARDENS AROUND THE CITY

-This is especially fun in the summer when you can pack a bag with food, drinks, a blanket, camera and sometimes a good book to enjoy the warmth of the sun.
+This is especially fun in the summer when you can pack a bag with food, drinks, a blanket, a camera and sometimes a good book to enjoy the warmth of the sun.
 Plus, there is more daylight time meaning you can stay out and have fun longer.
-My personal favorite is Duthie Park which is right by the River Dee, it also has a gorgeous botanical garden as a bonus.
+My personal favourite is Duthie Park which is right by the River Dee, it also has a gorgeous botanical garden as a bonus.

 Other parks around Aberdeen City include Hazlehead Park, Westburn Park, Seaton Park, Victoria Park and Westfield Park.
 The Cruickshank Botanical Gardens is a beautiful place to end your walk around Old Aberdeen.